 - Member of the Clinical Trial Executive Committee Weston Park Hospital Sheffield.

-- Member of the ECMC Committee Weston Park Hospital Sheffield.
+- Member of the Experimental Cancer Medicine Centre (ECMC) Committee Weston Park Hospital Sheffield.

 - Member of TSG on SPECIAL, HYDRANT, Bridging the Age Gap in Breast Cancer: Improving outcomes for older women, INTEGRATE-EU - Palliative Care in the EU.